 But to save money on the mortgages, I still wouldn’t recommend breaking the mortgage term on the rental property loan.
 The savings probably would not outweigh the penalty.
 Since interest rates are expected to remain low for the next year or so, and given the small size of the mortgage, any savings from breaking the mortgage to renew now would be negligible.

-Just remember that your mortgage interest on the rental property is a tax deductible expense.
-It can be written off against any rental income, possibly giving you a net loss which could reduce your taxable income.
+Just remember that your mortgage interest on the rental property is a tax-deductible expense.
+It can be written off against any rental income, possibly giving you a net loss that could reduce your taxable income.
 End result is you could pay less income tax.
-But I’ll be upfront: Any tax saving strategy requires a discussion with your accountant.
+But I’ll be upfront: Any tax-saving strategy requires a discussion with your accountant.

 With this strategy you aren’t really increasing your total debt, you’re just shifting it from the principal residence to the rental property.
 Again, I would strongly suggest you speak with your accountant before making any changes.

-Steve Garganis is a mortgage broker at Mortgage Intelligence and editor of CanadaMortgageNews.ca.
+Steve Garganis is a mortgage broker at Mortgage Intelligence and former editor of CanadaMortgageNews.ca.

 When it comes to interest rates, the unexpected can become the expected before we know it.
 Several countries now have negative interest rates.
 Who would have predicted that a decade ago?

 Then again, the odds of prime rate falling more than 0.15 to 0.30 percentage points in the next few years are low.
 Not only would it require another economic shock, according to the Bank of Canada, but banks would have to be willing to pass along lower overnight rates to borrowers.
 As we saw with the January and July 2015 cuts, banks are becoming less keen on doing that since they make less profit as rates approach zero.